 This post may contain affiliate links.
 You can read my affiliate policy here.

 In October 2002, I had chartered a yacht from Plymouth with some friends, heading to Falmouth for a few days.
 We cruised into the deep waters of Carrick Roads, up the River Fal, past a procession of huge tankers laid up on floating pontoons flanking the river, some with a skeleton crew, awaiting further instructions, or funding to continue their voyage.
-Passing the King Harry chain ferry, we rounded the next corner ready to moor up at the country pub ashore.
+Passing the King Harry chain ferry, we rounded the next corner, ready to moor up at the country pub ashore.

-Out in the river, on the bend, was a huge cargo ship named Tamamima, but what caught my eye was a much smaller ship in comparison, moored alongside her, named Windsor Castle.
+Out in the river, on the bend, was a huge cargo ship named Tamamima, but what caught my eye was a much smaller ship in comparison, moored alongside her, called Windsor Castle.
 She had the sort of line which, even to my untrained eye, had a familiarity about her, and I thought she looked like a lighthouse service tender.
 Further research later confirmed that my instinct was correct, for this was actually the former Northern Lighthouse Board tender, NLV Fingal.

 Fingal’s early days

 The steel twin screw motor ship was 238’9” long by 40’3” wide and 18’5” draught and weight 1,342 gross tons.
 She had two 6 cylinder oil engines.
-During the latter half of her service a flight deck was added aft for helicopter operations.
+During the latter half of her service, a flight deck was added aft for helicopter operations.

-The Orkney based, NLV Pole Star was sold in 1993 and Fingal was relocated to the Stromness Depot to mainly work the northern isles and the east coast.
-1993 also saw the introduction of the new NLV Pharos, the eighth NLB ship to carry this name.
+The Orkney based NLV Pole Star was sold in 1993 and Fingal was relocated to the Stromness Depot to work the northern isles and the east coast mainly.
+1993 also saw the new NLV Pharos‘ introduction, the eighth NLB ship to carry this name.
 Pharos was more versatile for helicopter operations, and she was employed in much helicopter work at offshore lights, with Fingal being used solely for buoy work.

 Replacement vessel: Pole Star